Reactions to the execution of Saddam Hussein: Support

-The Peruvian president, Alan García, expressed approval for the execution of Saddam Hussein: "He deserved the maximum sentence in his country" and was "guilty of genocide" for using chemical weapons against other peoples for their religion or their racial origin.
+Peruvian president, Alan García, expressed approval for the execution of Saddam Hussein: "He deserved the maximum sentence in his country" and was "guilty of genocide" for using chemical weapons against other peoples for their religion or their racial origin.
 However, García questioned the legitimacy of the process against him, saying, "the trial was made in an occupied country.
 I don’t know if he was hanged for his crimes or just by the occupying forces."
 Israel said that Saddam "had brought about his own demise" and Poland expressed approval of the execution.
 A spokesman for Poland's president said, "justice has been meted out to a criminal who murdered thousands of people in Iraq."

 In the United States, President George W. Bush made a statement, "Bringing Saddam Hussein to justice will not end the violence in Iraq, but it is an important milestone on Iraq's course to becoming a democracy that can govern, sustain, and defend itself."
 Celebration in the United States occurred in at least one location in Dearborn, Michigan, at the corner of Warren and Greenfield, a heavily Shi'a Iraqi-American community.

 In Iran, members of the Islamic Republic expressed joy at the news of Saddam's execution: "The Iraqi people are the victorious ones."
 Iran's Deputy Foreign Minister Hamid-Reza Assefi told the Islamic Republic News Agency, while expressing regrets that his trial only focused on one of his crimes and not the one million killed during the Iran–Iraq War of 1980–88.

 Copycat hangings

 There were reports of copycat deaths influenced by the media coverage.
-Scott Buras, a 10-year-old boy in Webster, Texas, United States, hanged himself in his bedroom.
+Sergio Pelico, a 10-year-old boy in Webster, Texas, United States, hanged himself in his bedroom.
 His mother stated that the boy had previously watched a news report about Saddam's execution and decided to hang himself as a form of experimentation.
 In Multan, Pakistan, a 9-year-old boy also died apparently copying the televised execution; his 10-year-old sister assisted with the hanging.
 A 15-year-old girl from Kolkata, India was reported to have hanged herself after becoming extremely depressed by watching the execution.
-Copycat hangings are blamed for the deaths of seven people worldwide.
+Copycat hangings were blamed for the deaths of seven people worldwide.